Skeleton Coast Travel Packages and Tours

 Ever since European navigators began to explore the region, it has been the site of many shipwrecks.
 The name Skeleton Coast initially referred to whale and seal bones that once washed up onshore due to the area’s whaling industry.
 However, it soon became a reference to the many skeletal remains of ships that were caught in fog or by offshore rocks.

-Despite its rather ominous name and somewhat inhospitable appearance, the park and larger coast are home to a wide variety of species including elephants, the black rhino, lions, cheetahs, giraffes, zebra and more.
-Shipwrecks are best viewed from the skyon a Namibia tour and provide excellent environments for both Cape fur seals and seabird colonies while the waters host endemic Benguela dolphins as well as humpback and killer whales.
+Despite its rather ominous name and somewhat inhospitable appearance, the park and larger coast is home to a wide variety of species including elephants, the black rhino, lions, cheetahs, giraffes, zebra and more.
+Shipwrecks are best viewed from the sky on a Namibia tour and provide excellent environments for both Cape fur seals and seabird colonies while the waters host endemic Benguela dolphins as well as humpback and killer whales.

 Namibia Travel Information